If you can say one, two, three, that is a good start.

 - twenty-one

-Many learners can count to 100, but still freeze in real conversation.
+Many learners can count to 100, but still struggle when hearing:

 How numbers sound in real life